verdaccio/verdaccio/.github/ISSUE_TEMPLATE/feature.md

 ---
-name: "Feature Request 🔮"
+name: 'Feature Request 🔮'
 about: You want a feature request.
-title: ""
+title: ''
-labels: "topic: feature request"
+labels: 'topic: feature request'
-assignees: ""
+assignees: ''
 ---

 <!--